♡Affirmations | for a Sexual Abuse Survivor

 You can find additional Inspiration & discover more about me on Reality in Balance.com.

-We encourage everyone to go at their own pace & to know that the doors will always remain open for questions as a community or individually ~Join Our Community Support Group.
+We encourage everyone to go at their own pace & to know that the doors will always remain open for questions as a community or individually towards your healing.

 Disclaimer: If you are currently being sexually violated in any way please inform an adult at this time immediately.
 For your discretion, there are 24/7 Hotlines available for questions or aid here @https://www.rainn.org/, or please also check with your local county for other resources and advice for your safety.

 Notice the warning signs of abuse and speak up.

 Let’s Begin with the Affirmation for Week 18!

 Harnessing fear from past trauma may be painful for me to talk about as a sexual abuse survivor.
 At times, it can manifest as anxiety & quickly escalate to a form of isolation.
 Well, it came to a point where I became physically sick and tired of all the imbalanced normalcy in life surrounding it.

 Tragic emotions trapped within my child-self remained, & today I give aid, at last, to express them.
 Fear doesn't have to cripple me, stealing my freedom.
 Each time that I feel defeated by fear, I can mow over it with an authoritative will to begin toheal fearlessly.
 In this way, I am diffusing the power of my offender(s).